shczhen/docs/sql-statements/sql-statement-describe.md

 ---
-title: 説明| TiDBSQLステートメントリファレンス
+title: DESCRIBE | TiDB SQL Statement Reference
-summary: TiDBデータベースでのDESCRIBEの使用法の概要。
+summary: An overview of the usage of DESCRIBE for the TiDB database.
 ---

 # 説明 {#describe}